Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/policies/feedback.md

-# Where can I post feedback about something that's broken or an idea I have for a feature? #
 If you have feedback or if you would like to express an idea or feature that you think might improve the site, click the ![Chat Bubble][2] to chat with us or send an email with your idea to